-The travel industry is over halfway into this year’s wave season─the timeframe from January through March when cruise lines are offering some of their most widely advertised discounts and sales events.
-As you work to maintain your wave season booking momentum this winter and beyond, don’t forget to make key travel protection considerations for your 2016 cruise clients.
+Every year the travel industry looks forward to wave season─the timeframe from January through March when cruise lines are offering some of their most widely advertised discounts and sales events.
+As you work to maintain your wave season booking momentum this winter and beyond, don’t forget to make key travel protection considerations for your cruise clients.

 Health and Safety

 According to the Centers for Disease Control and Prevention, cruise ship travel poses potential health hazards and staying informed and prepared for those dangers can help travelers fully enjoy their vacations.
 Cruisers might encounter viral illnesses or seasickness, and respiratory illnesses are reportedly common aboard cruise ships.
 Chronic conditions could also unexpectedly worsen as a result of cruise-related stressors such as changes in diet or climate variations.

 Travel insurance can offer a unique global solution if your client’s health insurance provider doesn’t extend coverage outside of the United States.
 Note that Medicare, in particular, may not provide coverage internationally.
 If an insured experiences a sickness or injury on their trip they can utilize their travel insurance plan to seek reimbursement for otherwise potentially burdensome medical expenses.

 Many travel protection plans can also help prepare your clients in the event of a medical emergency.
 According to the Centers for Disease Control and Prevention, medical evacuations by air ambulance can cost $50,000-$100,000 and must be paid in advance by travelers who don’t have insurance.
 Offering a travel protection plan that includes Emergency Assistance Services and Emergency Medical Transportation could help them feel more comfortable with their booking.
 Such protection plans provide travelers with access to a 24/7 international emergency hotline and coverage for emergency medical evacuations.

 The Cruise Connection